gx304419380/NewsCrawler/README.md

 springboot and mybatis are adopted respectively for web layer and persistency layer.

-the major utils used by this project is: jsoup, htmlUnit and java regex matcher
+the major utils used by this project are: jsoup, htmlUnit and java regex matcher

 the jsoup is perfect for extracting key content from an HTML page,